Machine Learning for Neuroscience

 By the end of this module, you will be able to:

-• ILO 2: Develop machine learning models by applying common machine learning libraries and tools.
+• Develop machine learning models using widely adopted libraries and tools.

-• ILO 3: Apply practical computational and machine learning techniques to analyse data from a variety of sources and interpret the results.
+• Apply computational and machine learning techniques to analyse diverse datasets and interpret the results.

-• ILO 4: Plan and implement neural networks to develop end-to-end solutions for data analysis problems.
+• Design and implement neural networks to deliver end-to-end solutions for data analysis challenges.

-• ILO 5: Justify the choice of applied machine learning models based on their appropriateness for the problem, ability to generalise and limitations.
+• Justify your choice of machine learning models based on suitability, generalisation capability, and limitations.

 Essential Course Material